 Stones are also one of the most common causes of bloody urine, especially in female dogs.
 Some breeds are also more predisposed to stones than others.
 This includes Dalmatians, Shih Tzus, Miniature Schnauzers and Yorkshire Terriers.

-If your dog has urinary tract stones, he’ll likely show other symptoms.
+If your dog has stones he’ll likely show other symptoms.
 These will vary depending on the location of the stones in the urinary tract.

 - Prescription diets low in protein and magnesium